History of the Basel Committee

 Basel I: the Basel Capital Accord

-Capital adequacy soon became the main focus of the Committee's activities.
+With the foundations for supervision of internationally active banks laid, capital adequacy soon became the main focus of the Committee's activities.
 In the early 1980s, the onset of the Latin American debt crisis heightened the Committee's concerns that the capital ratios of the main international banks were deteriorating at a time of growing international risks.
-Backed by the G10 Governors, the Committee members resolved to halt the erosion of capital standards in their banking systems and to work towards greater convergence in the measurement of capital adequacy.
+Backed by the G10 Governors, Committee members resolved to halt the erosion of capital standards in their banking systems and to work towards greater convergence in the measurement of capital adequacy.
 This resulted in a broad consensus on a weighted approach to the measurement of risk, both on and off banks' balance sheets.

-There was a strong recognition within the Committee of the overriding need for a multinational accord to strengthen the stability of the international banking system and to remove a source of competitive inequality arising from differences in national capital requirements.
-Following comments on a consultative paper published in December 1987, a capital measurement system commonly referred to as the Basel Capital Accord (or the 1988 Accord) was approved by the G10 Governors and released to banks in July 1988.
+There was strong recognition within the Committee of the overriding need for a multinational accord to strengthen the stability of the international banking system and to remove a source of competitive inequality arising from differences in national capital requirements.
+Following comments on a consultative paper published in December 1987, a capital measurement system commonly referred to as the Basel Capital Accord (1988 Accord) was approved by the G10 Governors and released to banks in July 1988.

-The Accord called for a minimum capital ratio of capital to risk-weighted assets of 8% to be implemented by the end of 1992.
+The 1988 Accord called for a minimum capital ratio of capital to risk-weighted assets of 8% to be implemented by the end of 1992.
 Ultimately, this framework was introduced not only in member countries but also in virtually all other countries with active international banks.
-In September 1993, a statement was issued confirming that all the banks in the G10 countries with material international banking business were meeting the minimum requirements set out in the 1988 Accord.
+In September 1993, the Committee issued a statement confirming that G10 countries' banks with material international banking business were meeting the minimum requirements set out in the Accord.

-The 1988 capital framework was always intended to evolve over time.
-In November 1991, it was amended to give greater precision to the definition of general provisions or general loan-loss reserves that could be included in the capital adequacy calculation.
-In April 1995, the Committee issued an amendment to the Capital Accord, to take effect at end-1995, to recognise the effects of bilateral netting of banks' credit exposures in derivative products and to expand the matrix of add-on factors.
+The Accord was always intended to evolve over time. it was amended in November 1991.
+The 1991 amendment gave greater precision to the definition of general provisions or general loan-loss reserves that could be included in the capital adequacy calculation.
+In April 1995, the Committee issued an amendment, to take effect at end-1995, to recognise the effects of bilateral netting of banks' credit exposures in derivative products and to expand the matrix of add-on factors.
 In April 1996, another document was issued explaining how Committee members intended to recognise the effects of multilateral netting.

 |Back to top|